wartuall/Sorting-Techniques/README.md

 # Sorting-Techniques
- we will discuss all important  sorting techniques including their codes in c++.
+Here we will discuss all important  sorting techniques including their codes in c++.